stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 ## Solution

-What is really required is some sort of base-class for the enumerations but of course Java enumerations cannot be sub-classed.
-However - although it is not common practice - an enumeration __can__ implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).
+What we really required was some sort of base-class but of course Java enumerations cannot be sub-classed.
+However - although it is not common practice - an enumeration _can_ implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).

 This technique is leveraged to define a common abstraction for the code-generated enumerations to support the above requirements.